Taxi1500: A Multilingual Dataset for Text Classification in 1500 Languages: Limitations

 \section{Limitations}

-While the high degree of parallelism in the PBC makes it a valuable tool for massively multilingual application, such as the building of our evaluation dataset, it is not perfect.
-One limitation is that the Bible is a religious text, which limits its domain. \enote{hs}{what does this mean?
-The specific religious context additionally makes it possible that keywords are exploited.} Also, we are restricted to the New Testament as many languages do not have a translated Old Testament in the PBC.
+While the high degree of parallelism in the PBC makes it a valuable tool for massively multilingual applications, such as the building of Taxi1500, it is not perfect.
+One limitation is the religious domain of the Bible, which means keywords specific to the domain may be exploited.
+Also, we are restricted to the New Testament, as many languages do not have a translated Old Testament in the PBC.
 Given that some extremely low-resource languages do not have complete translations, the actual number of available verses varies for each language.
-However, since the Bible is arguably the most translated book in the world, we regard it as a suitable resource for an initiative to build highly parallel data like ours.
+However, since the Bible is arguably the most translated book in the world, we regard it as a suitable resource for an initiative to build highly parallel dataset like ours.